Trucker guidetruckerBlogtrucker

 What Is a Reefer Trailer?

 A reefer trailer is built with insulated walls and an onboard refrigeration system.
 It is used to haul freight that needs to be kept cold, frozen, or at a steady temperature.
 That includes produce, dairy, meat, seafood, pharmaceuticals, flowers, and some chemicals.
+In many cases, this type of freight is handled through cold storage facilities before loading to maintain strict temperature control throughout the supply chain.

 You May Also Like: What Is Reefer Freight?
 Key Facts for Truckers and Fleets